 The color-throw festival you will never forget!

-Beginning with the popular bollywood-style dances, music and live band performances, the festival will end with popular, latin and top hit remixes, promising an unforgettable experience - certainly one of a lifetime!
+Beginning with the popular bollywood-style dances, music, and live band performances, the festival will end with popular, latin, and top hit remixes, promising an unforgettable, once in lifetime experience!
 All participants will be splashed with joy, eruptive emotions, and of course...with the most beautiful HOLI colors!

-The color-throw can take place at anytime within the festival grounds, but it will be done COLLECTIVELY on every top of an hour starting at 2PM (2PM, 3PM, 4PM etc).
+The color-throw can take place at anytime within the festival grounds, but it will be done COLLECTIVELY every hour on the hour starting at 2PM (2PM, 3PM, 4PM etc).

-Festival of India is a non-for-profit Quebec-registered organization that has been influential in the scene of events related to the culture of India since 2016, beginning with co-organization of traditional events (Ratha-Yatra), artistic shows at the Quartier des Spectacles, as well as summer Yoga festivals.
-It's our great pleasure to introduce you to one more annual event: Holi the Festival of Colors.
+Festival of India is a not-for-profit Quebec-registered organization that has been influential in the scene of events related to the culture of India since 2016, beginning with co-organization of traditional events (Ratha-Yatra), artistic shows at the Quartier des Spectacles, as well as summer Yoga festivals.
+It's our great pleasure to introduce you to one more annual event: Holi - Festival of Colours.

-Besides the main music and color-throw celebration, there will also be bouncy castles for kids, south asian bazaar, great indian and local food stalls, henna, and more!
+Besides the main music and colour-throw celebration, there will also be bouncy castles for kids, a South Asian bazaar, Indian and local food stalls, henna, and more!

 The Clocktower Quay is one of the most popular tourist spots in Montreal, situated in Old Port, accessible easily from Champ des Mars metro station.

 HOLI [sanskrit] - also known as the "festival of colours", is a spring* festival celebrated all across the Indian subcontinent as well as in countries with large Indian subcontinent diaspora populations such as Jamaica, Suriname, Guyana, Trinidad and Tobago, South Africa, Malaysia, the United Kingdom, the United States, Canada, Mauritius, and Fiji.
-It signifies the victory of good over evil, the arrival of spring, end of winter, and for many a festive day to meet others, play and laugh, forget and forgive, and repair broken relationships.
+It signifies the victory of good over evil, the arrival of spring, the end of winter, and for many, a festive day to meet others, play, laugh, forget, forgive, and repair broken relationships.
 Holi is an ancient Hindu religious festival which has become popular with non-Hindus in many parts of South Asia, as well as people of other communities outside Asia.
-In recent years the festival has spread to parts of Europe and North America as a spring celebration of love, frolic, and colors.
+In recent years, the festival has spread to parts of Europe and North America as a spring celebration of love, frolic, and colors.

 Holi has long traditional links with several legends.
 According to one popular legend, the word Holi is derived from the demoness, Holika.
-She was the sister of Hiranya Kashipu (the name meaning love of gold and a soft bed), a demon king, who having defeated the gods, proclaimed his supremacy over everyone else in the Universe.
-Enraged over his son’s ardent devotion to Lord Vishnu, Hiranya Kashipu decides to punish him.
-He takes the help of his sister, Holika, who is immune to any damage from fire.
-Holika carries the small boy Prahlad into the fire but a divine intervention destroys her and saves Prahlad from getting burned.
-Thus Holi is celebrated to mark the burning of the evil Holika.
+She was the sister of Hiranyakashipu (the name meaning love of gold and a soft bed), a demon king, who, having defeated the gods, proclaimed his supremacy over everyone else in the Universe.
+Enraged over his son’s ardent devotion to Lord Vishnu, Hiranyakashipu decided to punish him.
+He took the help of his sister, Holika, who was immune to any damage from fire.
+Holika carried the small boy Prahlad into the fire, but a divine intervention destroyed her and saved Prahlad from getting burned.
+Thus, Holi is celebrated to mark the burning of the evil Holika.
 Her effigy is consumed in the fire!

-The color, music and entertainment that accompanies the celebration of Holi bears witness to a feeling of oneness and sense of brotherhood.
-The festival brings home the lesson of spiritual and social harmony!!
+The colour, music, and entertainment that accompanies the celebration of Holi bears witness to a feeling of oneness and sense of brotherhood.
+The festival brings home the lesson of spiritual and social harmony!